Tom-Julux/core_project/README.md

 ### Docker (optional)

-We also provide Docker run scripts for GUI-enabled/testing environments (see `script.sh` / `script_debug.sh`).
+We also provide Docker run scripts for GUI-enabled/testing environments (see `script.sh` / `script_web.sh`).
 The containers are large and meant for reproducible runs and CI, not lightweight local development.
 If you use Docker, make sure to mount any datasets and (when needed) model checkpoints.

 ## Usage overview